Falkitop/gtao-race-loader/README.md

 I have uploaded one with around 100.000 Races to [GTA5Mods](https://www.gta5-mods.com/tools/database-of-14000-gta-online-races-topicyeah#comments_tab).
 Just Place the database named race.db into the resource folder.

-FOR FUTURE NOT YET:
-[LuaSQLite3](http://lua.sqlite.org/index.cgi/index) => Just place it into the folder

 use it by '/race [id]'
 or a random race with '/race rand' to stop the current race do '/race stop'